ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/start/licensing/force-update.markdown

    Navigate to the _About_ page in Studio.

 2. __Force Update__

-   Click the _FORCE UPDATE_ button.
+   * Click the _FORCE UPDATE_ button.
      This will update your current license immediately.

-   This action requires an active connection to the [License Server](../../start/licensing/licensing-overview#license-server).
+   * If [DisableAutoUpdateFromApi](../../server/configuration/license-configuration#license.disableautoupdatefromapi) is set to _true_,
+     the license will be updated from the [configuration keys](../../start/licensing/activate-license#activate-license-with-configuration-keys).
+     If set to _false_, the license will be updated from the [License Server](../../start/licensing/licensing-overview#license-server), provided you have an active connection.

 {PANEL/}